bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_2.rst

 :func:`~bokeh.plotting.figure` function to render line charts.

 In this section, you will use different renderer functions to create various other kinds of graphs.
-You will also customize what your graphs look like.
+You will also customize what your glyphs look like.

 Rendering different glyphs
 --------------------------

-Bokeh's :ref:`plotting <userguide_plotting>` interface supports a number of different glyphs, such as lines, bars, hex tiles, or other polygons.
+Bokeh's :ref:`plotting <userguide_plotting>` interface supports many different glyphs, such as lines, bars, hex tiles, or other polygons.

 .. seealso::
    A full list of all supported glyph methods is available in Bokeh's reference guide for the :func:`~bokeh.plotting.figure` function.
 For detailed information on Bokeh's glyphs, see :ref:`userguide_plotting` in Bokeh's user guide.

 Rendering circles
 ^^^^^^^^^^^^^^^^^